0

 Zoning and Density

-• Zoning has become a hot button issue in Englewood, but the solution is more simple than it seems.
-Keep established single family home neighborhoods the way they are.
+• Zoning is a contentious issue in Englewood, as it should be.
+Our neighborhoods are vital to the character of the city.
+I see a simple solution to the debate that can appease both side of the discussion: Keep established single family home neighborhoods the way they are.
 Encourage density in areas that need increased private investment and are aligned with higher volume public transit.
 In a perfect world public and private investment come together to build a cohesive urban fabric that can be enjoyed by all residents.

 Downtown Development and Supporting Small Businesses